6 Ways Portuguese Immersion Online Can Help You Get Fluent

 Here are a few suggestions to get you thinking:

-- If the movie idea mentioned above sparked your interest, or you just like the idea of learning through video content, FluentU creates exercises that are relevant to popular YouTube videos.
-We’re working on an upcoming collection of real-life Portuguese language videos (think commercials, movie trailers, business talks, among others), with interactive captions and relevant exercises to help you immerse in the language.
+- If the movie idea mentioned above sparked your interest, or you just like the idea of learning through video content, FluentU creates exercises from authentic Portuguese videos.
+The program includes interactive captions and relevant exercises to help you immerse yourself in the language.

 - Babbel appeals to the entertaining side of learning with interactive courses for beginning and intermediate learners.